jkbgbr/simplesi/README.md

 - `top_level`: if True, the environment is loaded to `__builtins__` and units are available instead of e.g. `si.m` as `m`.
 If False, the environment is loaded to the `simplesi` namespace and are available via e.g. `si.m`.
 - `preferred_units`: the dictionary defining the preferred units for printing.
 - `settings`: the dictionary defining the environment settings.
 The default settings are used if not provided.

+Getting the environment from files is possible, but currently there is nothing implemented to do the same for settings and preferred units.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>